 • Doodson Motor Claims

 • Doodson Private Client

-We are authorised and regulated by the Financial Services Authority (FSA) to carry out insurance mediation in respect of general insurance contracts under part IV of the Financial Services and Markets Act 2000.
-Our registration number is 308886 and our current status can be checked by visiting the FSA website www.fsa.gov.uk or by contacting the FSA on 0845 606 1234.
+We are authorised and regulated by the Financial Conduct Authority (FCA) to carry out insurance mediation in respect of general insurance contracts under part IV of the Financial Services and Markets Act 2000.
+Our registration number is 308886 and our current status can be checked by visiting the FCA website www.fca.gov.uk or by contacting the FCA on 0845 606 1234.

-As an insurance intermediary we are required to comply with relevant FSA Regulations thus ensuring we:
+As an insurance intermediary we are required to comply with relevant FCA Regulations thus ensuring we:

 • Conduct our business with integrity, paying due regard to your interests and treat you fairly

 • Conduct our business with due care, skill and diligence

 • Pay due regard to your information needs and communicate in such a way that is clear, fair and not misleading

 • Manage conflicts of interest between us and you, and between you and other customers or parties